My Cat Hates to be Brushed! What do I do?

 First, it’s a good idea to try and identify why your cat doesn’t enjoy being groomed.
 Sometimes if a cat has a very matted coat it can cause pain.
 If this is the case, the best option is to bring your cat to either a vet or a qualified groomer to have them remove the painful mats before trying to start a brushing routine at home.

 Some cats do not enjoy being handled in general, and most of the time the dislike of grooming comes from a place of fear.
 This is actually a good thing, because with some time, patience, and a little bit of extra attention, you can help your scaredy cat to form a positive association with grooming!

 Some cats enjoy deep brushing right away, others can only tolerate soft bristles.
 There is as many types of brushes as there are types of cat hair, so you should experiment with a few different brushes and see what you and your cat like best.

 Trim their nails first!

 If you can, trimming just the tip of the sharp claws off before grooming will not only prevent any accidental scratches on you, but it promotes healthy clawing behaviors for your cat.
 There are many styles of nail trimmers available, however most cat owners find the scissor style to be the easiest.
-We go into more detail of the importance of nail trimming for cats here.

 In my years as a groomer, for both cats and dogs, there were many pets I encountered who had a fear of every step of the grooming process.